-If you love blue and white or any color for that matter of French Enameled signs, but want to personalize the sign for your home, then here is an easy sign making tutorial.
+If you love blue and white or any color for that matter of French Enameled signs you see online and in boutiques but want to personalize the sign for your home, then here is an easy sign making tutorial so you can make your own.

 You know me… I like to do things in my own style and when I can’t find what I envision when I am out and about, then I find a way to make it myself.
 This was the case when I went looking for something to add a little personality to the “hallway-of-darkness” without adding anything that would get in the way since it is a narrow space.